 Other Real Estate Owned- Assets acquired through, or in lieu of, loan foreclosure are held for sale and are initially recorded at fair value less cost to sell at the date of foreclosure, establishing a new cost basis.
 Subsequent to foreclosure, valuations are periodically performed by management and the assets are carried at the lower of carrying amount or fair value less cost to sell.
 Revenue and expenses from operations and changes in the valuation allowance are included in net expenses from other real estate owned.
-There were no properties held in other real estate owned or formal foreclosure proceedings in process as of December 31, 2021 and December 31, 2020.
+There was one consumer real estate loan in process of foreclosure and no properties held in other real estate owned as of December 31, 2022.
+There were no properties held in other real estate owned or formal foreclosure proceedings in process as of December 31, 2021.